Nefomemes/Kylebot/readme.md

 ## Bugs & Suggestions

 <p>Bugs reports or suggestions should be made by <a href="https://github.com/Nefomemes/Kylebot/issues">creating a new issue</a>.
+Just, please make sure noone have posted it first.<p/>

 ## Legal Mumbo Jumbo